-While you can place the larger beach ball on the table and have participants walk the smaller ball away, visitors will benefit from the help of a friend in this activity.
+While you can place the Earth ball on the cone on the table and have participants walk the Moon away, visitors will benefit from the help of a friend in this activity.
 Encourage guests who arrive alone to work with another person.
-The two people can move away from each other and take turns holding the different balls.
+The two people can take turns holding the different balls and positioning the Moon between the light and Earth.